Arirang (smartphone)

-Arirang is a line of North Korean Android smartphones named after the "Arirang" Korean folk song.
+Arirang is a line of Android smartphones from North Korea, named after the Korean folk song of the same name.

 History

-In 2013, Kim Jong-un toured a factory called the "May 11 Factory" that makes the "Arirang" smartphone.
+In 2013, Kim Jong-un toured a factory called the "May 11 Factory" that makes the Arirang smartphones.

 Kim Jong Un has expressed his excitement with and support of the smartphone, believing it will support the country's economy and "instill national pride and self-respect".

-In the August of same year, first Arirang was released and was claimed to the first domestically produced smartphone though analysts say that "Arirang" is likely to be manufactured in China.
+In August of the same year, the first Arirang phone was released and was claimed to be the first domestically produced smartphone, though analysts say that the phone is likely to be manufactured in China.

 Functionalities

-A Japanese blog compared North Korean Arirang AS1201 with Chinese Uniscope U1201.
+A Japanese blog compared the Arirang AS1201 with the Chinese Uniscope U1201.
 The two models had mostly the same specs.

-According to a Danish software developer in 2018, Arirang has features including Bluetooth, 3G connectivity, a microSD slot and "encrypted" messaging.
+According to a Danish software developer in 2018, the phone has features including Bluetooth, 3G connectivity, a microSD slot and "encrypted" messaging.

-Christian Budde Jensen said that phone comes with multiple games which are five versions of Angry Birds, Super Mario and Plants vs. Zombies.
+Christian Budde Jensen said that it comes with multiple games which are five versions of Angry Birds, Super Mario and Plants vs. Zombies.

-From 2020 to 2023, Arirang have not released any new models.
+As of 2023, it is not known if Arirang have released any new models.

 Products

-Phones released in order – Arirang AS1201, Arirang 151, Arirang 152, Arirang 161, Gold Arirang which has a gold interior, the Double-sided Tachi Arirang FP68, Arirang 171 and Arirang 221.
+Phones released in order – Arirang AS1201, Arirang 151, Arirang 152, Arirang 161, the Gold Arirang (which has a golden interior), the Double-sided Tachi Arirang FP68, Arirang 171 and the Arirang 221.